-Canon 5D Mark III versus Nikon D800
+Canon 5D Mark III vs Nikon D800

-The Canon EOS 5D Mark III and the Nikon D800 are two professional cameras that were officially introduced, respectively, in March 2012 and February 2012.
+The Canon EOS 5D Mark III and the Nikon D800 are two professional cameras that were revealed to the public, respectively, in March 2012 and February 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is somewhat larger (2 percent) than the Canon 5D Mark III.
 Moreover, the D800 is markedly heavier (5 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.